John Cranley: Ohio Innocence Project

-In 2002, Cranley co-founded the Ohio Innocence Project at the University of Cincinnati College of Law and served as administrative director from 2002–2006.
+In 2002, Cranley co-founded the Ohio Innocence Project at the University of Cincinnati College of Law and served as administrative director from 2002 to 2006.
 As of March 2019, the Project had exonerated 28 wrongly convicted individuals.
 Cranley's argument before Ohio's 5th Appellate District Court led to the 2006 reversal of Christopher Lee Bennett's conviction of aggravated vehicular homicide.
 Bennett had served four years of a nine-year sentence before the Project was able to use DNA to help overturn his conviction.

 Political campaigns

 In 2000 and 2006, Cranley lost in Ohio's 1st congressional district race to incumbent Steve Chabot, with 45% of the vote in 2000, and 48% of the vote in 2006.

 Cranley won the September 2013 primary election for mayor of Cincinnati, defeating Roxanne Qualls in the November 2013 mayoral election.
 He was sworn in on December 1, 2013.

 Cranley ran for reelection in the 2017 Cincinnati mayoral election.
 His leading opponent was Yvette Simpson according to a poll sponsored by Simpson.
 Following a close mayoral race Cranley won reelection as Mayor of the City of Cincinnati for a second term ending in December 2021.
-Cranley is now term limited.
+Cranley was term limited to two terms.

-Because Cranley is term limited as mayor, he has been mentioned as a possible Democratic candidate for governor of Ohio in 2022.
+Because Cranley was term limited as mayor, he was mentioned as a possible Democratic candidate for governor of Ohio in 2022.
 In February 2020, Cranley became the first candidate to announce and explore a possible run for governor in 2022 against Republican incumbent Mike DeWine.
 He officially entered the race for the 2022 Democratic nomination for governor on August 10, 2021.

 In his campaign, he criticized the Ohio Republican Party for rigging elections through gerrymandering and for corrupt legislation like HB6, which led to the Ohio nuclear bribery scandal.